 Specific Guidance

-To inspect this requirement, the inspector(s) should review the licensee’s security plans, implementing procedures, and related training documentation to verify that the licensee’s program for armed and unarmed individuals includes a qualification demonstration which incorporates written exams and hands-on performance.
+To inspect this requirement, the inspector(s) should review the licensee’s security plans, implementing procedures, and related training documentation to verify that the licensee’s T&Q program for armed and unarmed individuals includes a qualification demonstration which incorporates written exams and hands-on performance.
 Individuals assigned security duties and responsibilities must demonstrate the required knowledge by completing an initial written examination on security duties as identified in the NRC-approved T&Q plan.
 A minimum score of 80 percent is required to demonstrate an acceptable understanding of assigned duties and responsibilities, to include the recognition of potential tampering involving both safety and security equipment and systems.
 The licensee must administer the written examination before assigning security-related duties.
 Individuals assigned security duties and responsibilities must demonstrate the ability to perform their assigned duties and responsibilities through practical hands-on performance of required tasks.
-The hands-on performance demonstration must ensure that and associated learning objectives for each required task are considered and that each individual demonstrates the knowledge, skills, and abilities required to effectively perform the task.
-Elements or critical tasks categorized as M (must-perform), must be performed annually and are not subject to the analysis process.
+The hands-on performance demonstration must ensure that theoretical applications and associated learning objectives for each required task are considered and that each individual demonstrates the knowledge, skills, and abilities required to effectively perform the task.
+Elements or critical tasks categorized as M (must-perform), must be performed annually and are not subject to the Systematic Approach to Training analysis process.

 Verify that the licensee has established measures to administer an annual written examination on armed duties for armed security personnel that include those elements listed in the NRC-approved T&Q plan.
 (10 CFR Part 73, App.
 B, Sec.
 VI, D.1.(b)(3)).